 We find a lot of reasons to go to our trailer.
 Storing it at home makes it very easy.
 We go to do work on it, clean it, and just to look it over when we are considering trips, enhancements, etc. Make sure you choose a location that is convenient.
 You don't want to dread the trip to get there and end up avoiding going when you should.

 You will probably find times you need to work on your trailer.
 Your storage location should accommodate this or you'll have to hook up the trailer and take it somewhere else to get your work completed.

 - Covered or UnCovered

-Living in Florida like we do, we realize that the sun can be very hard on a trailer.
+Living in Florida as we do, we realize that the sun can be very hard on a trailer.
 If you choose an uncovered, outdoor location, you might want to consider getting a fitted cover or tarp to protect it from the elements.
 Regardless of where you store it, be sure to wax it on a regular basis.